B.S. in Adolescence Education - Chemistry (Grades 7-12)

 After you complete the degree requirements and successfully pass all licensure tests, including Liberal Arts and Sciences Test (LAST), Assessment of Teaching Skills-Written (ATS-W) Content of Specialty Tests (CST), respectively, you will be awarded Initial Teaching Certification by the New York State Department of Education to teach chemistry to grades 7 to 12.

 The Bachelor of Science in Adolescence Education: Chemistry is a joint program between LIU Post’s College of Education, Information and Technology and the College of Liberal Arts and Sciences.
-The teacher-education programs in LIU Post's Department of Curriculum and Instruction are nationally accredited by the Teacher Education Accreditation Council (TEAC), ensuring you receive the highest quality instruction.
+The teacher-education programs in LIU Post's Department of Curriculum and Instruction are nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 To prepare you for the classroom environment, your coursework will emphasize effective teaching techniques, innovative lesson planning, motivation strategies, and student assessment.
 Your education classes will examine ways that you can use your knowledge to teach mathematics effectively to young students and to maximize learning outcomes.
 You will learn how to understand the intellectual, physical and emotional development of teenagers; encourage peer cooperation and collaboration; foster self-esteem and moral development; and to empower parents.
 You also will explore issues of race, ethnicity and gender in chemistry education for the general adolescence population and at-risk students.
 You will learn how to assist a young person in overcoming his or her struggles with chemistry and to also fully nurture and cultivate those who understand the concepts quickly.
 LIU Post teacher education students enjoy close personal contact with faculty who are dedicated to mentoring you for a successful teaching career.